 This needs to be sprayed on the plant every week for 3 weeks if the infestation is really bad.

 While some varieties can withstand lower temperatures, it is better to be safe than sorry.
-Most air plants are tropical, so prefer temperatures between 10 to 30 degrees Celcius.
+Most air plants are tropical, so prefer temperatures between 10 to 30 degrees Celsius.

-If your winter temperatures drop below 10 degrees Celsius and your plants ae growing outdoors, bring them indoors and keep them in a bright sunny, warm window.
-If you are growing in a greenhouse, ensure its is tightly closed up at night to retain heat.
+If your winter temperatures drop below 10 degrees Celsius and your plants are growing outdoors, bring them indoors and keep them in a bright sunny, warm window.
+If you are growing in a greenhouse, ensure it is tightly closed up at night to retain heat.

 Most will die if exposed to extreme cold.